Light Dark

 • You do not have a SIN number (or an ITN, if no SIN)

-• You have any foreign income, rental income, investment or business income during 2024
+• You have any foreign income in 2025

 • You have claimed bankruptcy during the year